fandemonium/fungene_pipeline/README.md

     /path/to/output_dir/mail_file
     ```

 * Make a command file.
 There are several command files in the `examplefiles` directory to use as templates.
 Once you are familiar with the pipeline workflow, you can start making your own command files.
+Make sure full path is supplied if it's needed.
 * Run the Fungene Pipeline using the following format.

     ```python /path/to/fungene_pipeline/fgp_wrapper.py options_file.txt command_file.txt input_file```